| The Florida Legislature

 person or persons having management authority over such public lodging

+establishment as rooms in which smoking may be permitted.
 "Stand-alone bar" means any place of business devoted during any time

 of operation predominantly or totally to serving alcoholic beverages,